Neutrality Acts of the 1930s: Background

 The Nye Committee hearings between 1934 and 1936 and several best-selling books of the time, like H. C. Engelbrecht's The Merchants of Death (1934), supported the conviction of many Americans that the US entry into World War I had been orchestrated by bankers and the arms industry for profit reasons.
 That strengthened the position of isolationists and non-interventionists in the country.

-Powerful forces in the US Congress pushing for non-interventionism and strong Neutrality Acts were Republican Senators William Edgar Borah, Arthur H. Vandenberg, Gerald P. Nye, and Robert M. La Follette, Jr., but Congressional support for non-interventionism was not limited to the Republican Party.
+Powerful forces in the US Congress pushing for non-interventionism and strong Neutrality Acts were Republican Senators William Borah, Arthur Vandenberg, Gerald Nye, and Robert M. La Follette Jr., but Congressional support for non-interventionism was not limited to the Republican Party.
 The Ludlow Amendment, requiring a public referendum before any declaration of war except in cases of defense against direct attack, was introduced several times without success between 1935 and 1940 by Democratic Representative Louis Ludlow.

-Democratic President Franklin Roosevelt and especially Secretary of State Cordell Hull were critical of the Neutrality Acts for fear that they would restrict the administration's options to support friendly nations.
+Democratic President Franklin D. Roosevelt and especially Secretary of State Cordell Hull were critical of the Neutrality Acts for fear that they would restrict the administration's options to support friendly nations.
 Even though both the House and Senate had large Democratic majorities throughout these years, there was enough support for the Neutrality Acts among Democrats (especially Southerners) to ensure their passage.
 Although congressional support was insufficient to override a presidential veto, Roosevelt felt he could not afford to snub the South and anger public opinion, especially while he was facing re-election in 1936 and needed congressional co-operation on domestic issues.
 With considerable reluctance, Roosevelt signed the Neutrality Acts into law.